kitmenke/agentic-ai-demo-stlbigdata/README.md

     *   The model will generate a SQL query based on the schema and question.
     *   **Important:** The query will *not* be executed.
 This demo focuses solely on the model's ability to generate code.

-### 2. Introduction to Agents and Tools
+### 2. Introduction to Tools

-*   **Concept:** Introduce the concept of an AI agent as a system that can reason and act to achieve a goal.
-Explain that agents use "tools" to interact with their environment.
+*   **Concept:** Introduce the concept of tools as a way for a large language model to interact with its environment.
 *   **Demo:**
-    *   Create a new script (`demo2_agent.py`) that introduces a simple agent.
+    *   Create a new script (`demo2_tools.py`) that demonstrates how a model can use tools to interact with a database.
-    *   The agent will have one tool: a `query_database` tool that can execute a SQL query against the DuckDB database.
+    *   The script defines a set of tools: `list_duckdb_tables`, `get_table_schema`, and `query_duckdb`.
-    *   The agent will take a user's question, use the model to generate a SQL query, and then use the `query_database` tool to execute the query and get the result.
+    *   The script shows a manual, step-by-step loop where the model is invoked, decides which tool to call, and the script executes the tool.
-    *   This demo will show the basic ReAct (Reason, Act) loop in action.
+    *   This demo focuses on the tool-calling capabilities of the model, which is a foundational concept for building agents.

-### 3. Expanding the Agent's Capabilities
+### 3. Building a RAG Agent

-*   **Concept:** Discuss how to make agents more robust by giving them more tools and improving their reasoning process.
+*   **Concept:** Introduce the concept of Retrieval-Augmented Generation (RAG) as a way to provide an agent with external knowledge.
 *   **Demo:**
-    *   Create a new script (`demo3_multifunction_agent.py`) that enhances the agent from the previous demo.
-    *   Add more tools to the agent's toolkit:
-        *   `list_tables`: To see what tables are in the database.
-        *   `get_table_schema`: To understand the structure of a specific table.
-    *   The agent will now be able to explore the database to answer more complex questions (e.g., "What are the most popular products?").
-    *   This demo will showcase a more sophisticated agent that can perform a sequence of actions to answer a question.
+    *   This demo is split into three parts, showing how to build and use a RAG system to answer questions about DuckDB documentation.
+    *   `demo3_indexer.py`: A script that reads a markdown file containing DuckDB documentation, splits it into chunks, and indexes it into a Chroma vector store using OpenAI embeddings.
+This creates the knowledge base for the agent.
+    *   `demo3_query.py`: A script that shows how to perform a direct similarity search against the vector store to find relevant documentation for a given query.
+    *   `demo3_agent.py`: A script that creates an agent with a single tool: `search_duckdb_documentation`.
+This tool performs a similarity search in the vector store and returns the results to the agent.
+The agent then uses this retrieved information to answer the user's question.

 ### 4. Building a LangGraph Application